Writing Judging Panel

 Alexis’ latest book, Geis, Nobrow Press, is the first in an epic trilogy genre-spanning a mix of supernatural, historical fantasy, action and folk tale.

-A number of volunteers, passionate about finding new children’s book talent, work behind the scenes on the Undiscovered Voices anthologies.
+Undiscovered Voices is 100% volunteer run.
+Our volunteers are passionate about finding new children’s book talent and work tirelessly behind the scenes on the Undiscovered Voices anthologies.

 Sara writes and edits fiction for children and teens.
 Her new series Chasing Danger is an action-adventure series for tweens.Dark Parties, her first young adult novel, won the Society of Children’s Book Writers and Illustrators Crystal Kite Award for Europe.
 As a freelance editor of series fiction, she has worked on twelve different series and edited nearly 100 books.
 She has given writing workshops in the US, UK and Europe as part of Book Bound (www.bookboundretreat.com) and teaches a master’s class on writing for children/teens at Goldsmiths University.
 She is also a member of The Edge, eight UK-based authors working together writing a blog and running events across the country.